industrial-edge/iot-gateway/README.md

 ## Usage

-To publish preprocessed data of the PLC to the cloud, the Flow Creator is used to receive the data published to the Databus by the SIMATIC S7 Connector, preprocess it and publish the result to the topic the Cloud Connector is listening to.
+To publish preprocessed data of the PLC to the cloud, the Flow Creator is used to receive the data published to the Databus by the OPC UA Connector, preprocess it and publish the result to the topic the Cloud Connector is listening to.

 In the bottle filling and the following flow, the filling level of the tank is used to calculate the flowrate of the tank filling which is then published to the AWS IoT thing.
-Configure the IE System Applications according to the [Installation](./docs/Installation.md) documentation and deploy the provided [flow](./src/iotGateway-flow.json) into the IE Flow creator.
-Before deploying the flow enter the user credentials configured in IE Databus in the MQTT-Node.
+Configure the Industrial Edge System Applications according to the [Installation](./docs/Installation.md) documentation and deploy the provided [flow](./src/iotGateway-flow.json) into the Flow creator.
+Before deploying the flow enter the user credentials configured in Databus in the MQTT-Node.

 ![bottlefilling example](./docs/graphics/iot-gateway-flow.png)